dimitarilievv/AdvancedProgramming/AdvancedProgrammingTasks1/README.md

-This is directory with all the tasks from first mid term
+This is directory with all the tasks for first mid term